 The Community Recreation and Sport Facilities Program will assist eligible organisations to develop infrastructure that directly addresses demonstrated need and supports participation through the rational development of good quality projects.

-Clubs and asset owners are encouraged to contact the SANFL's Manager of Infrastructure & Community Development to discuss their project planning and future applications.
+Clubs and asset owners are encouraged to contact the SANFL's Infrastructure Manager to discuss their project planning and future applications.